A White Siberian Husky may be one of the most visually pleasing dog breeds there is!

 The Chukchi people also recognized these dogs made great guardian and companion dogs too.

-First evidence of this breed dates back around 3,000 years ago, making them one of the oldest dog breeds known to man.
+First evidence of this the Husky dog breed dates back around 3,000 years ago, making them one of the oldest dog breeds known to man.

-The pure White Husky is the result of a recessive gene.
+The pure Siberian Husky is the result of a recessive gene.

-To get the pure White Alaskan Husky, two White Husky dogs must be bred together to produce a litter of white puppies.
+To get the pure White Siberian Husky, two pure white Huskies must be bred together to produce a litter of white Husky puppies.

-It is possible to breed a White Husky puppy from two carriers of the recessive gene (i.e. traditional Huskies carrying the gene), although this is less likely to result in pure white puppies.
+It is possible to breed Siberian Husky puppies from two carriers of the recessive gene (i.e. traditional Huskies carrying the gene), although this is less likely to result in pure white Husky puppies.

 The White Fluffy Husky was first seen in 1909.